DataONEorg/rdataone/README.txt

      > d1.javaversion()
      [1] "1.5.0_24"
      [1] "1.5.0_24-b02-357-9M3165"
-2. The doc and man directories are still from the tutorial, need to be updated.
+2. The doc and man directories still contain only stub documentation